kubeshop/testkube/docs/docs/concepts/tests/tests-creating.md

             memory: 512Mi
 ```

-When you run such a test you will face a memory limit for the scraper pod, when the default scraper job template doesn't have any resource constraints.
+When you run such a test, you will face a memory limit for the scraper pod, when the default scraper job template doesn't have any resource constraints.

-### Mounting ConfigMap and Secret to executor pod
+### Mounting ConfigMap and Secret to Executor Pod

 If you need to mount your ConfigMap and Secret to your executor environment, then you can provide them as additional
-parameters when you create or run the test using `--mount-configmap` and `--mount-secret` options:
+parameters when you create or run the test using the `--mount-configmap` and `--mount-secret` options:

 ```sh
 testkube create test --file test/postman/LocalHealth.postman_collection.json --name mount-test --type postman/collection --mount-configmap your_configmap=/pod_mount_path --mount-secret your_secret=/pod_mount_path
 ```

-### Automatically add all ConfigMap and Secret keys to Test Variables
+### Automatically Add All ConfigMap and Secret Keys to Test Variables
-Sometimes you may want to automatcially add all keys from your config map and secret to your test.
-In this you need to provide them as additional
+You may want to automatcially add all keys from your ConfigMap and Secret to your test.
+For this, you will need to provide them as additional
-parameters when you create or run the test using `--variable-configmap` and `--variable-secret` options and they will be automatically added during test execution.
-All config map keys will be added with key as varibale name to Basic variables and all secret keys will be added with key as varibale name to Secret variables:
+parameters when you create or run the test using the `--variable-configmap` and `--variable-secret` options and they will be automatically added during test execution.
+All ConfigMap keys will be added with `key` as the variable name for Basic variables and all Secret keys will be added with key as variable name for Secret variables:

 ```sh
 testkube create test --file test/postman/LocalHealth.postman_collection.json --name var-test --type postman/collection --variable-configmap your_configmap --variable-secret your_secret